Introducing Nuts to a Baby – How & When to Give

 The variety of nuts that are available to us is just a simple sign of a large number of nutritional benefits their inclusion in the diet can provide to the infants.
 Most of these are extremely essential to support their initial phases of development.

-- Many nuts tend to contain resveratrol.
+- Many nuts such as peanuts and pistachios tend to contain resveratrol.
 This helps in supporting the development of their immune system.

 - Including nuts regularly in a child’s diet helps support his brain function and development.

 - Nuts usually contain unsaturated fats.
-These are fats that are highly beneficial for the body, as compared to other kinds of fat.
+These fats are highly beneficial for the body, as compared to other kinds of fat.

 - For families that are primarily vegetarian, nuts provide the necessary amount of protein that the baby’s body would usually need.